-In this section, we also report photometric observations of Vysheslavia that allowed us to determine its pole orientation, and thus its obliquity.
-Our results confirm the Yarkovsky-driven scenario outlined above and, additionally, they maintain the surprising dichotomy in the obliquity distribution of large Koronis members (Slivan 2002; Slivan et al. 2003).
+In this paper, we also report photometric observations of Vysheslavia that allowed us to determine its pole orientation, and thus its obliquity.
+Our results confirm the Yarkovsky-driven scenario outlined above and, additionally, they maintain the surprising dichotomy in the obliquity distribution of large Koronis members (Slivan, 2002; Slivan et al. 2003).

-4.2 Numerical simulations
+3.2 Numerical simulations

-We have implemented linearised versions of both diurnal and seasonal variants of the Yarkovsky effect in different numerical integrators; most importantly, we created a quasi-symplectic integrator swift_rmvsy (based originally on swift_rmvs3 code by Levison & Duncan (1994)) that allows fast simulations.
+We have implemented linearised versions of both diurnal and seasonal variants of the Yarkovsky effect in different numerical integrators; most importantly, we created a quasi-symplectic integrator swift_rmvsy (based originally on swift_rmvs3 code by Levison and Duncan 1994) that allows fast simulations.
 Though the properties of symplecticity are violated due to the weak dissipation caused by the Yarkovsky effect, we have extensively tested our code (by comparing its results with more precise integrators and by reproducing the analytic results when available).
-These tests, as well as the Yarkovsky effect implementation, are listed in Brož (1999) and Sections 2.3.2, 9.2.
+These tests, as well as the Yarkovsky effect implementation, are listed in Brož (1999).